khan-mujeeb/QR-Code-scanner/README.md

 ## Contributing

 Contributions to the QR Code Scanner app are welcome.
-If you would like to contribute, please follow these steps:
+If you would like to contribute, please follow these steps or check [Contributing Guidelines](https://github.com/khan-mujeeb/QR-Code-scanner/blob/product/contribution.md):

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.